mrcrookes/weatherclub/README.md

 # weatherclub

-Code to use with David Weatherlink software.
+Code to use with Davis Weather Station and Weatherlink software.